 Even a low-speed collision can result in costly medical care.
 Common post-accident treatments include:

-- Emergency room services;
+- Emergency room services,

-- Ambulance transportation;
+- Ambulance transportation,

-- Imaging procedures such as MRIs and CT scans;
+- Imaging procedures such as MRIs and CT scans,

-- Hospital admissions; and
+- Hospital admissions,

-- Follow-up visits, rehabilitation, or physical therapy.
+- Follow-up visits,

 Texas Is an At-Fault Insurance State